-The monument to Pickett’s Division of the Army of Northern Virginia is southwest of Gettysburg on West Confederate Avenue (Monument map: West Confederate Avenue – Pt.
+The monument to Pickett’s Division of the Army of Northern Virginia is southwest of Gettysburg on West Confederate Avenue (Tour map: West Confederate Avenue – Pt.
 3).
 A marker is in front of the Black Horse Tavern on Fairfield Road.

 The division was commanded at the Battle of Gettysburg by Major General George E. Pickett (USMA ’46).
 Pickett was a career army officer who had made a name for himself standing up to the British in Puget Sound.